Last November on Election Day,

 With clear national momentum toward marijuana legalization and the broad and uniquely bipartisan public support, can Indiana lawmakers continue to resist the temptation?
 What can the Hoosier State learn from those that have gone before it?
 And what might legal weed here look like?
 Indiana has passed on grass for decades, but the time is coming when it will be hard to just say no.

-If it were up to Jim Lucas, there would already be a dispensary accessible to every Hoosier of age.
+up to Jim Lucas, there would already be a dispensary accessible to every Hoosier of age.
 The Republican state representative from Seymour wrote House Bill 1106 last winter to legalize medical marijuana, but the legislation never even got a hearing.
 He spoke enthusiastically about his own experience with legal marijuana in Colorado during an interim study committee hearing held on the issue in October—a feat for a governing body that had previously refused to discuss the matter.
 The moment was short-lived, though, as the bipartisan committee couldn’t even agree to table the issue for further study.

 Lucas refuses to quit.
 He plans to continue to file such bills, hoping that his colleagues eventually will come around.
 He says he became interested in the subject in 2017, when the state took steps to outlaw CBD oil, a therapeutic product of marijuana with trace amounts of the psychoactive chemical THC.
 “Indiana was a laughingstock on CBD,” he says.
 “And this garbage idea that we need to study it more is a cop-out.
 The studies are out there.
 PubMed [an online database of medical research] has 29,000 studies on marijuana.
 When you look at the research, cannabis makes sense.”